 Stock Volatility and Uncertainty

 The tail end of 2018 was a bad time for the stock market.
 Volatility and falling prices made even the most optimistic investors concerned about the future of the market.
 Things have stabilized slightly, but experts are still nervous that a recession or further volatility are waiting for us on the horizon.
 Ordinarily, stocks are a good investment (as long as you diversify your holdings and invest for the long term), but if the volatility makes you nervous, crypto could be a good alternative investment to tide you over or balance out your holdings.

 Other Developments on the Horizon

 We should also consider what other developments may be in store for crypto on the near horizon.
 Considering the diversity of different cryptocurrencies available to the general public, it’s likely that investors will have more options with each passing month.
 On top of that, ETFs and other forms of asset trackers will make it possible to invest in many different cryptocurrencies simultaneously.
 If you’re waiting for an especially attractive type of crypto, it may be worth waiting.

 Is Now the Best Time to Invest in Cryptocurrencies?

 While most crypto investors and speculators have been crestfallen at the massive decline in crypto prices since the end of 2017, in reality, it could have been the stabilization event we needed to ensure a sustainable rate of growth for the currency.
-With plenty of room for development in the future, new opportunities on the immediate horizon, and increasing pressure from other investment types (i.e., stocks), this could prove to be a valuable time to enter the crypto market.
+With plenty of room for development in the future, new opportunities on the immediate horizon, and increasing pressure from other investment types (i.e., stocks), this could be the best time to invest in cryptocurrencies. to be a valuable time to enter the crypto market.
 If you do, make sure you do your research, so you know exactly what type of coin you’re buying, and as always, diversify your portfolio.
 No investment is a sure thing, so you’ll need many types of investments to keep your growth rate balanced.